jespereklund/poker/README.md

 # Single Player Poker

-This project is a simple poker like game for a single player.
+This project is a simple poker like game for a single player written in Svelte and Javascript.

-It uses a single image sprite with all the cards and copies them and draws them on a canvas.
+It uses a single image sprite with all the cards and it copies them and draws them on a canvas.

 The game is similar to 5 Card Draw, but as a single player game.